LayeredChoas/ft_services/README.md

 # ft_services

 > The project consists of implementing an infrastructure with different services using kubernetes.
-School project done at 42Madrid.

 ### Learn Build Teach 🚀